vikas-movva/Obsidian/Cover letter templates (ChatGPT).md

 Thank you for considering my application.
 I look forward to the opportunity to discuss this internship further and how I can contribute to the success of [Bank].

 Sincerely, [Your Name]

+---
+Dear Hiring Manager,

+I am writing to express my interest in the Internship position at BeyondID.
+As a third-year computer science student at Wilfrid Laurier University, I am excited about the opportunity to join a company that is dedicated to solving the toughest identity challenges for its clients.

+My passion for computer science has been fueled by my coursework, which has covered a wide range of topics including cryptography, network security, and data structures.
+In addition to my studies, I have also completed several projects that demonstrate my ability to develop and implement solutions to complex problems.
+One such project involved building a Convolutional Neural Network in order to classify hand written digits using real world data.

+I am particularly drawn to BeyondID because of the company's commitment to helping its customers increase revenue, reduce costs, and improve their customers' experience.
+I believe that my technical skills and my passion for technology can contribute to the success of BeyondID and its clients.

+During my internship at BeyondID, I am confident that I can bring value to the team by helping with the development and deployment of solutions that address customers' identity challenges.
+I am also eager to learn from the experienced professionals at BeyondID and expand my knowledge of the industry.

+Thank you for considering my application.
+I look forward to the opportunity to discuss my qualifications further.

+Sincerely, Vikas Movva